kchaz/kchaz-github.io/_teaching/Stat286.md

 date: 2023-09-01
 location: "Cambridge, MA"
 ---
 **Instructor:** [Kosuke Imai](https://imai.fas.harvard.edu).
 You can find the course notes I wrote for the course [here](https://github.com/kchaz/CausalCourseNotes).
-I occasionally update these when I learn new things or have new insights about how to explain some of the topics covered.
+I occasionally update these when I learn new things or have new insights on how to explain some of the topics covered.

 **Offered:** Fall 2023